antoniodeluca/dn2a/README.md

 // Instantiation
 // The object expected by the constructor can specify properties that describe the neural network.
-// The list of the valid properties together their accepted ranges and default values is reported in this README file.
 // The object can be completely omitted and in this case default values are used for all properties. var neuralNetwork = new DN2A.NetworkAlpha();